When to plant Impatiens in Limestone County, AL

 Limestone County, Alabama is in USDA Hardiness Zone 8a.
 The average last spring frost is April 5 and first fall frost is October 29.

-Limestone County County sits in USDA Zone 8a.
+Limestone County sits in USDA Zone 8a.
 Impatiens grows reliably in zones 2a through 11b, so it's a good fit here.

-Can Impatiens grow in Limestone County County's climate?
+Can Impatiens grow in Limestone County's climate?

 Your Limestone County Garden Planner — Free